cdransf/cd-11ty/src/posts/2018/fcc-strategically-delays-finalizing-net-neutrality-repeal.md

 ---
 date: '2018-04-24'
+title: 'FCC strategically delays finalizing net neutrality repeal'
+description: "Pai has been fond of saying that the net neutrality repeal hasn't harmed consumers, but that's a pretty low bar to clear given that the rules are still in effect."
 draft: false
-title: FCC strategically delays finalizing net neutrality repeal
 tags: ['politics', 'net neutrality']
 ---